inductiva/inductiva/tutorials/simulators/CP2K.md

 1. Modify the `machine_type` to a more powerful machine with more vCPUs.
 2. Adjust the `n_vcpus` accordingly to maximize parallel processing efficiency.

-We tested this simulation across multiple machines to analyze how performance and cost scale with increasing computational resources.

-As mentioned earlier, running this simulation on a **16 vCPU** cloud machine was slower than on a similarly powered local computer.
+As mentioned above, running this simulation on a **16 vCPU** cloud machine was slower than on a similarly powered local computer.
 To enhance performance, we upgraded to a **c3d-highcpu-60** instance with **60 vCPUs**, reducing the runtime to just **38 seconds**—with a slight cost increase to **$0.0077**.